bloomreach-forge/bloomreach-forge.github.io/src/site/markdown/checklist.md

 Mostly [GitHub Pages](https://pages.github.com/) is used to publish documents from the `master/docs` folder to a documentation site at `https://bloomreach-forge.github.io/[project-name]/`.
-Documentation is generated with Maven site plugin, using the [BloomReach Forge Maven Skin](https://bloomreach-forge.github.io/forge-maven-skin/) that is also a Forge project.
+Documentation is generated with Maven site plugin, using the [Bloomreach Forge Maven Skin](https://bloomreach-forge.github.io/forge-maven-skin/) that is also a Forge project.

 ### 3. Artifact group and package
 To distinct from other plugins, use an artifact group id and Java package that both start with `org.bloomreach.forge.[project-name]`.